Federal Trucking Regulations

 395.3 Maximum Driving Time for Property-Carrying Vehicles

-Semi truck drivers are not permitted to drive for more than 11 hours following 10 hours off duty, or after 14 hours following 10 hours off duty.
+Semi truck drivers may drive a maximum of 11 hours after 10 consecutive hours off duty.
+Truck drivers also may not drive beyond the 14th consecutive hour after coming on duty, following 10 consecutive hours off duty.
+Off-duty time does not extend the 14-hour period.
 Over the span of 7 days, semi truck drivers are not allowed to drive more than 60 hours.
 Over the span of 8 days, semi truck drivers are not permitted to drive more than 70 hours.
 In addition, for drivers using a sleeper birth, they must spend at least 8 hours per day in the sleeper birth and must then split another 2 hours either in the sleeper birth, or off duty.

 395.8 Driver’s Record of Duty Status